cloudchentrial/2D-mmo-experimental/README.md

 # Massively-multiplayer-online-beta
 Introduction<br>
+A secular project.
-An example of entire MMO creation.<br>
+Filing example of entire MMO creation.<br>

 Motivation<br>
 Had a dream to complete degree by self-training frugally in his whole life.<br>